Didier Queloz: Development of radial velocity techniques and instrumentation (mid-1990s–early 2000s)

+Transiting planets and spin–orbit architecture (2000–2010)

 Shortly after the start of the ELODIE planet survey at OHP, he led the installation of an improved version (CORALIE), on the Swiss 1.2-metre Leonhard Euler Telescope.
 Very quickly this new facility started to detect exoplanets on stars visible in the southern hemisphere.
 In 2000, he took the responsibility, as a project scientist, in the development of HARPS, a new type of spectrograph for the ESO 3.6m telescope.
 This instrument commissioned in 2003 was about to become a reference in the business of precise Doppler spectroscopy.
 HARPS performances, allied with the development of a new analysis software inherited from all past experiences gathered with ELODIE and CORALIE, would considerably improve the precision of the Doppler technique.
 Eventually, it would deliver spectacular detections of smaller exoplanets in the realm of Neptune, super-Earth systems before Kepler would massively detect them and establish their statistic occurrence.

+Planetary structure, densities, and statistical methods (2003–2010)

 After the announcement of the detection of the first transiting planet (in 1999), Didier Queloz's research interest got broader with the objective to combine capabilities offered by transiting planets and follow-up Doppler spectroscopy measurements.
 In 2000 he achieved the first spectroscopic transit detection of an exoplanet using the so-called Rossiter-McLaughlin effect.
 This type of measurement essentially tells us about the projected angle between the stellar angular momentum vector and the planet orbital angular momentum vector.
 The pinnacle of this program would be reached 10 years later, after he led a significant upgrade of CORALIE, and established a collaboration with the Wide Angle Search for Planets (WASP) consortium in the UK.
 With his Ph.D. student they demonstrated a significant number of the planets were surprisingly misaligned or in a retrograde orbit, providing a new insight about their formation process.
 In 2017 he received the Wolf Prize in Physics 2017 for that work and all the planet discoveries he had made.

 The special geometry of transiting planets combined with precise Doppler spectroscopic observations allow us to measure the mass and radius of planets and to compute their bulk densities to get insights about their physical structure.
 In 2003 Didier Queloz, recently appointed at a faculty position, with his research team pioneered and established the combination of these techniques by first measuring bulk density of OGLE transiting planets.
 They also looked for transit opportunities on known radial velocity planets and they found the first transiting Neptune-size planet Gliese 436 b.
 In the course of this program and a collaboration with his Colleague S. Zucker from Tel-Aviv University, they developed the mathematical foundation to compute residual noise they encountered during the analysis of transit they were trying to model.
 They established statistical metric to address pink noise in the data.
 Today this concept is widely used in the field to estimate systematics in light-curves and transit modelling.